-What happens to Facebook, Apple and Google data after death?
+What Happens to Facebook, Apple and Google Accounts After Death?

 A dead man tells no tales – but his data is a whole different story.
 Facebook, Google, and Apple accounts can be treasure troves of personal insights developed through years of posts, messages and connections.
 Where previous generations might have collected scrapbooks, photographs and keepsakes for their stories to be passed on to grandchildren and their children, today, the digital trail left by increasingly online lives paints a far more detailed picture.

 At least, that’s if bereaved family members are able to access password-protected accounts and devices.

 Photos and video on Apple iPhones and MacBooks, for example, are notoriously difficult to access – terms and conditions for the iCloud storage service state that all content is deleted upon death, including one’s purchased music, videos and other media, and that family members only have the right to delete (not access) accounts upon production of a government-issued ID and their loved one’s death certificate.

 Google accounts – those repositories of email, browsing activity, YouTube history and advertiser profiling – can similarly be deleted, but not accessed.
 To access photos or other content from a loved one’s Android phone to which they don’t have the password, people must make a request of the big G, accompanied by a death certificate and verified ID – though not all requests for content are granted.